stgeo/O1NumHess_QC/doc/doc.md

   * `mem` is the maximum memory size used by **each thread** when calling BDF to calculate a single gradient, corresponding to the environment variable `OMP_STACKSIZE` set when running BDF.
 The type is str, for example `"4G"` or `"4096M"`
   * For example, when `os.cpu_count()` reads that the current system has 8 cores and `core = 4, mem = "4G"`, O1NH will calculate 2 gradients simultaneously.
 Each gradient calculation tells BDF to use 4 cores, with each core using at most 4G memory, so at most 32G memory will be used
   * For details, see [Installation and Operation](https://bdf-manual.readthedocs.io/en/latest/Installation.html#run-bdf-standalone-and-execute-the-job-with-a-shell-script).
+* `total_cores`: (**important**) The total number of cores to be used for the current computing task, None (default) or int type.
+(This parameter is passed directly to `O1NumHess`, and the following explanation is the internal logic of O1NH)
+  * In some cases, not all cores of the current computer can be used to calculate.
+For example, on a server, users may only be able to use a portion of the cores, or some cores are executing other tasks.
+This parameter is used to set the total number of cores to be used for this task in such situations.
+  * This value must be less than or equal to the maximum number of cores in the current system obtained by `os.cpu_count()`; when set to None, the result obtained by `os.cpu_count()` is used by default
+  * If either this value or `os.cpu_count()` does not exist or cannot be obtained, a warning will be generated (`os.cpu_count()` may not be able to get a result and return None); if both do not exist, an error will be raised
 * `inp`: (**important**) Input file for calling BDF to calculate gradients
   * Users should specify the input information for calling BDF to calculate a single gradient in this file.
 All gradients will be calculated based on this input file.
   * In this file, the molecular coordinates to be calculated should be written in the format `file=xxx.xyz`.
 Refer to the examples in `readme.md` or the official documentation [Input and output formats](https://bdf-manual.readthedocs.io/en/latest/Input%20and%20Output.html#read-the-molecular-coordinates-from-the-specified-file).